mdbergmann/cl-gserver/README.md

 and `agent-update` both take a lambda that must support one parameter.
 This parameter represents the current state of the agent.

-Let\'s make a simple example:
+Let's make a simple example:

 First create an agent with an initial state of `0`.